hklchung/LSTM-MusicGeneration/README.md

 <!-- TRAINING TIPS -->
 ### Training Tips
-* Training a model with more songs tend to produce worse results, this is because your songs are probably not written in the same key and temp
+* Training a model with more songs tend to produce worse results, this is because your songs are probably not written in the same key or tempo
-* Pick songs that are not too fast or slow, and preferably with clear melody (as opposed to blues, jazz, bossa nova, etc)
+* For training, pick songs that are not too fast or slow, and preferably with clear melody, as opposed to blues, jazz, bossa nova, etc

 <!-- RESULT -->
 ## Result